uber/cadence/common/archiver/README.md

     // Archive is used to archive one workflow visibility record.
 Check the Archive() method of the HistoryArchiver interface for parameters' meaning and requirements for this method.
     // The only difference is that the ArchiveOption parameter won't include an option for recording process.
     // Please make sure your implementation is lossless.
 If any in-memory batching mechanism is used, then those batched records will be lost during server restarts.
+    // This method will be invoked when workflow closes.
+This means if conflict resolution happens after a workflow closes, this method will be called more than once for the same workflow execution.
     Archive(context.Context, URI, *ArchiveVisibilityRequest, ...ArchiveOption) error

     // Query is used to retrieve archived visibility records.
 Check the Get() method of the HistoryArchiver interface for parameters' meaning and requirements for this method.